 The requirement for NHS organisations in England to identify one or more person as their designated Patient Safety Specialist(s) is a key part of the NHS Patient Safety Strategy

 The majority of NHS trusts, foundation trusts and CCGs have now completed the process of identifying their Patient Safety Specialists, who will lead on patient safety across their organisation.

-These specialists will work full time as patient safety experts, providing dynamic, senior leadership, visibility and support.
+These specialists work full time as patient safety experts, providing dynamic, senior leadership, visibility and support.
 In addition, they will support the development of a patient safety culture, safety systems and improvement activity.

-Specialists will also work in networks with Patient Safety Specialists from other organisations to share good practice and learn from each other, making them fundamental to patient safety across the NHS in England.
+Specialists will also soon begin working in networks with Patient Safety Specialists from other organisations to share good practice and learn from each other, making them fundamental to patient safety across the NHS in England.

 Ultimately each Patient Safety Specialist will be fully trained in the national patient safety syllabus.